rocketacademy/bootcamp-docs/projects/project-4-full-stack-react-app.md

 ## Project Submission and Past Student Projects

-Once done with your project, please submit it by adding it to the [Rocket Bootcamp Projects spreadsheet](https://docs.google.com/spreadsheets/d/1YZ39naj5E6mNNkQ1akR\_FgeFO\_kM6aWCAr8zqrFOkt4/edit?usp=sharing) in your batch-specific sheet.
+Once done with your project, please submit it by adding it to the [Rocket Bootcamp Projects spreadsheet](https://docs.google.com/spreadsheets/d/1YZ39naj5E6mNNkQ1akR_FgeFO_kM6aWCAr8zqrFOkt4/edit?usp=sharing) in your batch-specific sheet.
 Feel free to view past student projects in previous batches' sheets.

 ## Common Issues

 ### Multiple Pages that Load React

 [Code splitting](https://webpack.js.org/guides/code-splitting/) allows us to have multiple pages that each load separate React bundles.
-To keep our apps simple, RA recommends creating a single page application for Project 4, but if you feel strongly about having multiple pages, each of which load a separate React bundle, feel free to try out code splitting.
+To keep our apps simple, Rocket recommends creating a single page application for Project 4, but if you feel strongly about having multiple pages, each of which load a separate React bundle, feel free to try out code splitting.

 ### Setting a Path to Public Resources in Webpack Config